whisthq/whist/client-applications/README.md

-# Fractal Desktop Client
+# Whist Desktop Client

-This repository contains the code for the Fractal client application, which is the end user's gateway into Fractal's technology.
-The user downloads and installs the client into `Applications` (MacOS) or `Program Files` (Windows), and launches it anytime they want to open up the Fractal browser.
+This repository contains the code for the Whist client application, which is the end user's gateway into Whist's technology.
+The user downloads and installs the client into `Applications` (MacOS) or `Program Files` (Windows), and launches it anytime they want to open up the Whist browser.

 This repository has two main functions.
 The first is that it's the home for all the source code related to the client application's GUI and background process.
 The second is that it's home to all the scripts and configuration involved in packaging the application for the user.
 Packaging involves bundling dependencies, notarization/certificates, and moving files to the correct place on the user's OS.